 Reporting: Letters are generated in THE Database and sent to each Property Owner with a summary of the remediation work and post remediation soil results.
 A summary report including all the remediation properties and results is provided to Teck by the end of January following the remediation season.

+Documentation: Do you need a separate section to detail the independent remediation documentation?

 Quality Assurance/Quality Control (QA/QC):

 Cleaning equipment: between each sample the soil auger or spade must be cleaned using DI water and a clean paper towel or wipe.
 Nitrile gloves must be changed between each sample